ampl/ampl.github.io/docs/source/ampl/python/colab.rst

             :target: https://studiolab.sagemaker.aws/import/github/ampl/amplcolab/blob/master/authors/fdabrandao/chatgpt/christmas.ipynb
             :alt: Open In SageMaker Studio Lab

         | BTW: you can even ask `ChatGPT <https://chat.openai.com/>`_ to write models for you!
-If it makes mistakes you can ask for help in our new `Discourse Forum <https://discuss.ampl.com>`_!
+If it makes mistakes you can ask for help in our new `Support Forum <https://discuss.ampl.com>`_!

     .. grid-item-card::
         :margin: 0